youssefSamih/infinite-image-scroll-react/README.md

 ## Getting Started

-I developed this app using next js with server side rendering and typescript and because i lose state in server side rendering i stock the country setting in localStorage To install all dependencies, you need to run the following command:
+I developed this app using next js with server side rendering and typescript and i stock the country setting in localStorage.
+To install all dependencies, you need to run the following command:

 ```sh